vickaykikay/Expendables/README.md

 # Expendables
-# For the Expendables Java code
+Repository for the Expendables Java code